Irrigation to help get the crop started

 Irrigators have the advantage of being able to apply water to aid germination, emergence, and incorporate herbicides and nutrients.
 If rainfall is short, irrigation can prevent early season drought.

-Aggressive cover crop growth and sometimes lack of timely spring rain may leave fields lacking moisture for optimum planting or seedling germination.
-Achieving the maximum uniform germination and emergence can often be improved through proper early season water management.
+Aggressive cover crop growth and sometimes the lack of timely spring rain may leave fields lacking moisture for optimum planting or seedling germination.
+Achieving the maximum uniform germination and emergence can often be improved through proper early-season water management.
 Irrigating fields prior to or just after planting can keep the planter moving and still meet the “plant into moisture” requirement if rainfall is lacking in your area.

 Irrigating to activate herbicides can also create the problem of different levels of weed control between the dry corners and the irrigated portion of the field.
 Timely and directed scouting for weeds in dry corners will be needed later in the season.

 Early-season irrigation can be more accurately scheduled from monitoring soil moisture in the root zone rather than using a checkbook irrigation scheduling system for newly emerged crops.
 Later in the season, checkbook irrigation scheduling will show its advantages over scheduling by soil moisture in the root zone alone.
 To learn more about checkbook irrigation scheduling, see the Soil Water Balance Sheet and Irrigation Scheduling Tools fact sheet by Michigan State University Extension and Purdue Extension.

 Double cropping and late planting of corn or soybeans after the cutting of forages are options that are often limited to irrigated fields.
 The first or spring crop will often deplete the soil moisture reserves resulting in the need for irrigation to germinate the second crop.
 In some situations, irrigation before planting the second crop can aid in seedbed formation.
 These practices in June and early July are dependent on timely rainfall or irrigation rather than the soil moisture reserves that spring planted crops draw from.